 Create excitement about your specials.
 Enlist your regulars to be official taste testers of new menu items.
 These “exclusive” deals will lead to positive word-of-mouth advertising and improved guest loyalty.

 Take it one dollar at a time.
-Focus your servers on items that add just a dollar to your check averages, such as premium liquor in a highball, ice cream on a piece of pie, guacamole with those nachos, flavored iced tea instead of normal ice tea, etc. It all adds up!
+Focus your servers on items that add just a dollar to your check averages, such as premium liquor in a mixed drink, ice cream on a piece of pie, guacamole with those nachos, flavored iced tea instead of normal ice tea, etc. It all adds up!

 Reward successes.
 It sounds basic, but too often we forget to monitor—and report—the success of our restaurant training programs.
 Waitstaff may be easier to monitor (sales receipts, etc.), but everyone on the team should be responsible and rewarded for service and sales.